gi-ev/LNI-proceedings/README.md

   That command is made for inclusion of papers of the old format.
   However, it is currently not maintained and may produce wrong output.

-Q: Some latex papers have two overlapping, slightly offset versions of the copyright icons on their first page in the proceedings. <br />
+Q: Some latex papers have two overlapping, slightly offset versions of the copyright icons on their first page in the proceedings.
 A: This seems to be a slight mismatch between the current LNI Latex template (v1.3) and the proceedings template.
 To fix this, you can surround the `\ccbynceu` on line 315 and 317 with `\phantom` like so: `\phantom{\ccbynceu}` and rebuild these papers.

-Q: I get `AttributeError: 'NoneType' object has no attribute 'group'` at `part_a = match_a.group(1)` when running `addAuthTiProduction.py` <br />
+Q: I get `AttributeError: 'NoneType' object has no attribute 'group'` at `part_a = match_a.group(1)` when running `addAuthTiProduction.py`
 A: You are not following the directory pattern `[Category][NumberOfSubcategory]-[NumberWithinSession]`.
    For instance, `A1-1` is valid, but `A-1` is invalid.

-Q: I get `KeyError: 'A1'` when running `addAuthTiProduction.py` <br />
+Q: I get `KeyError: 'A1'` when running `addAuthTiProduction.py`
 A: You did not update `addAuthTiProduction.py`.
    Please update `lookup_workshop` in there.

-Q: I get `AttributeError: 'NoneType' object has no attribute 'splitlines'` when using `metaExract.py`. <br />
+Q: I get `AttributeError: 'NoneType' object has no attribute 'splitlines'` when using `metaExract.py`.
 A: Not all columns are filled in `papers.csv`.

 ## Trouble shooting of compiled papers